cubeapm/sample_app_nodejs_express/README.md

 ExpressJS app will now be available at `http://localhost:8000`.

 The app has various API endpoints to demonstrate OpenTelemetry integrations with Redis, MySQL, etc. Check out [app.js](app.js) for the list of API endpoints.
 Hitting an API endpoint will generate the corresponding traces.
 Traces are printed to console (where docker compose is running) by default.
-If you want to send traces to a backend tool, change `OTEL_TRACES_EXPORTER` from `console` to `otlp` and uncomment the `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` line in [docker-compose.yml](docker-compose.yml).
+If you want to send traces to a backend tool, comment out the `OTEL_LOG_LEVEL` line and uncomment the `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` line in [docker-compose.yml](docker-compose.yml).

 ## Running without Docker

 The app can be run with the following command

 ```
-OTEL_TRACES_EXPORTER=console \
+OTEL_LOG_LEVEL=debug \
 OTEL_SERVICE_NAME=cube_sample_nodejs_express \
-NODE_OPTIONS="--require @opentelemetry/auto-instrumentations-node/register" \
+NODE_OPTIONS="--require ./tracing.js" \
 node app.js
 ```